hewitson-j/memory-repository/README.md

 Users can click on any album to be brought to all the photos of their respective album.

 ## Photos
 One users have entered a specific album, they are free to click the next or back buttons to flip through the photos.
-They can also rotate the photo.
+They can also rotate the photo 90 degrees by clicking the applicable buttons.